Vietnam.vn - Nền tảng quảng bá Việt Nam

 Symptom

-Symptoms vary from person to person, but a common symptom is a constant preoccupation with a physical flaw.
-This leads to obsessive behaviors such as staring at the mirror for long periods of time, taking multiple photos with their phones to evaluate their flaws.
+Symptoms vary from person to person, but a common symptom is a persistent preoccupation with a physical flaw.
+This leads to obsessive behaviors such as staring at the mirror for long periods of time, taking multiple photos with their phones to assess their flaws.
 They often feel embarrassed, ashamed, or try to cover up their problems, seeking reassurance and comparing themselves to others.
 This is exacerbated in the age of social media.

 Diagnose